CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 ## QA

 # 4. Notification for special classes (band, soccer, etc.)

+## Functionality
 If the user selects a designated 'special' class, an alert is given notifying the user that the class could cause scheduling conflicts.
 The class would be changed from it's initial color to red, with descriptive text regarding the conflict.

-## Functionality
+## Design
-1) Usuer selects a class
+1) User selects a class
 2) If said class is a predetermined 'special class' [designated as such due to possible scheduling conflicts] change change color of text of class to red
 3) Show descriptive text regarding the conflict

-## Design

 ## QA